Louis XVIII: Second Restoration (from 1815)

 In August, elections for the Chamber of Deputies returned unfavourable results for Talleyrand.
 The ministry hoped for moderate deputies, but the electorate voted almost exclusively for ultra-royalists, resulting in what King Louis called the Chambre introuvable.
 The Duchess of Angoulême and the Count of Artois pressured King Louis for the dismissal of his obsolete ministry.
 Talleyrand tendered his resignation on 20 September.
 Louis chose the Duke of Richelieu to be his new Prime Minister.
 Richelieu was chosen because he was acceptable to Louis' family and to the reactionary Chamber of Deputies.
-Louis dissolved the Chambre introuvable on September 5, 1816, after a rise in anti-monarchical sentiments.
+Louis dissolved the Chambre introuvable on 5 September 1816, after a rise in anti-monarchical sentiments.

 Anti-Napoleonic sentiment was high in Southern France, and this was prominently displayed in the White Terror, which saw the purge of all important Napoleonic officials from government, along with the execution or assassination of others.
 Popular vengeance led to barbarous acts against some of these officials.
 Guillaume Marie Anne Brune (a Napoleonic marshal) was savagely assassinated, and his remains thrown into the Rhône River.
-Louis publicly deplored such illegal acts, but vehemently supported the prosecution of those marshals of the army who had helped Napoleon in the Hundred Days.Mansel, 424 Louis's government executed Napoleon's Marshal Ney in December 1815 for treason.
-The King's confidants Charles François, Marquis de Bonnay, and the Duke de La Chatre advised him to inflict firm punishments on the “traitors”.
+Louis publicly deplored such illegal acts, but vehemently supported the prosecution of those marshals of the army who had helped Napoleon in the Hundred Days.
+Louis's government executed Napoleon's Marshal Michel Ney in December 1815 for treason.
+The King's confidants Charles François, Marquis de Bonnay, and Louis, duc de La Chastre advised him to inflict firm punishments on the "traitors".